mate-academy/devops_todolist_kubernetes_task_3_write_a_manifest/README.md

 1. ToDo app pod `manifest` should have a liveness probe configured
 1. `README.md` file should contain instructions on how to apply all manifests
 1. `README.md` file should contain instructions on how to test ToDo application using the `port-forward` command
-1. `README.md` file should contain instructions on how to test application using the `busyboxplus:curl` container
+1. `    .md` file should contain instructions on how to test application using the `busyboxplus:curl` container
 1. Create PR with your changes and attach it for validation on a platform.

+# ToDo Application Deployment Instructions

+## Applying Kubernetes Manifests

+1. Apply the namespace.yml to create the todoapp namespace:

+`kubectl apply -f .infrastructure/namespace.yml`

+2. Apply the todoapp-pod.yml to create the ToDo application pod:

+`kubectl apply -f .infrastructure/todoapp-pod.yml -n todoapp`

+3. Apply the busybox.yml to create a pod with busyboxplus:curl:

+`kubectl apply -f .infrastructure/busybox.yml -n todoapp`

+# Testing Instructions
+## Testing ToDo Application Using Port Forwarding

+Use kubectl port-forward to access the ToDo application:

+`kubectl port-forward pod/todoapp 8080:8080 -n todoapp`

+## Testing Application Using busyboxplus:curl Container

+Check IP address:

+`kubectl get pods -n todoapp -o wide`

+Access the BusyBox container:

+`kubectl exec -it busybox-curl -n todoapp -- sh`

+Inside the BusyBox container, use curl to test the ToDo application:

+`curl http:10.1.0.36//:8080/api/health`